-- u) Manual on Corporate Governance.
+- (t) Manual on Corporate Governance.
 The Bank has a Manual on Corporate Governance which documents the framework of policies, rules, systems and processes in the corporation that governs the performance by the Board of Directors and Management of their respective duties and responsibilities to stockholders and other stakeholders.
 A certification on the Bank's full compliance with the Manual, signed and issued by the Chief Compliance Officer, is posted on the Corporate Governance section of the company website.
-The Manual on Corporate Governance, reviewed annually, was last amended on September 21, 2022.
+The Manual on Corporate Governance, reviewed annually, was last amended in third quarter 2022, and amendments were approved by the Board of Directors on September 21, 2022.
 When updated or amended, the Manual is resubmitted to the SEC.
-The Manual is also posted on the company website. - v) Code of Conduct.
-BPI has Codes of Business Conduct and Ethics for its directors, officers and employees that provide the key practices and behaviors derived from the BPI Credo and Core Values, that guides what they say and do, in order that the right decisions are taken in performing their respective roles and responsibilities across various functions in the Bank and in handling relationships with all stakeholders. - Employee Code of Business Conduct and Ethics.
+The Manual is also posted on the company website. - (u) Code of Conduct.
+BPI has Codes of Business Conduct and Ethics for its directors, officers and employees that provide the key practices and behaviors derived from the BPI Credo and Core Values, that guides what they say and do, in order that the right decisions are taken in performing their respective roles and responsibilities across various functions in the Bank and in handling relationships with all stakeholders.
+Both Codes of Conduct are disclosed on the company website and accessible internally on the Bank's database.

+Employee Code of Business Conduct and Ethics.
 The Code is applicable to and mandatory for all BPI employees at all levels, including officers, as are the core values embodied in the Bank's Credo.
 As no code could address every situation an employee may encounter, all employees, including officers, are required to follow both the spirit and the letter of the Code, its policies, and procedures.
 All BPI officers and employees must abide and fulfill their duty and personal responsibility to read, understand and comply with the Code.
+All officers and employees undergo annual mandatory training on the Code of Conduct and CG-related policies.

 Director's Code of Conduct.
-BPI has a Code of Conduct for its Board of Directors, adopted in September 2017, which applies to and is binding on all directors of the Bank.
-The Director's Code is intended to provide guidance to directors, whether executive, non-executive or independent, with policies on standards for conduct of the business of the Bank, the protection of the rights of the Bank and its stakeholders, maintaining BPI's reputation for integrity and fostering compliance with applicable laws and regulations.
+BPI has a Code of Conduct for its Board, adopted in September 2017, which applies to and is binding on all directors of the Bank.
+The Director's Code is intended to provide guidance to directors, whether executive, non-executive or independent, with policies on standards for conduct of the business of the Bank, the protection of its rights and its stakeholders, maintaining BPI's reputation for integrity, and fostering compliance with applicable laws and regulations.
 The Director's Code, therefore, sets forth policy in several basic areas that commonly require directors to exercise sound and informed judgment, recognize and deal with ethical issues, report possible unethical conduct, and foster a culture of openness, fair dealing, diligence and accountability.

 Compliance with the Codes.
-All employees, including senior officers and directors, acknowledge annually through a Statement of Affirmation that they have read and understood the employee Code of Conduct and/or the Director's Code, respectively, as well as the Manual on Corporate Governance, and fully comply and adhere to principles, standards and policies therein.
+All employees, including senior officers and directors, acknowledge annually, through a Statement of Affirmation, that they have read and understood the employee Code of Conduct and/or the Director's Code, respectively, as well as the Manual on Corporate Governance, and fully comply and adhere to principles, standards, and policies therein.